Ice storm hits parts of Texas, canceling flights, crippling traffic

 "I really can't afford to miss a day, but then again I don't think it's worth my life or my car trying to make it in," she said.

-The trial of the man accused of killing Chris Kyle, the former U.S. Navy SEAL who was the subject of the movie "American Sniper," was postponed on Monday because of ice in the Texas city of Stephenville, southwest of Fort Worth.
+The trial of the man accused of killing Chris Kyle, the former U.S. Navy SEAL who was the subject of the movie "American Sniper," was called off on Monday because of ice that coated the Texas city of Stephenville, southwest of Fort Worth.

-Salt trucks were deployed in Oklahoma, where roads were covered in about an inch of ice and snow.
+Salt trucks were deployed in Oklahoma, where about an inch of ice and snow coated roads.

-(Writing by Jon Herskovitz; Additional reporting by Tim Ghianni in Nashville, Heide Brandes in Oklahoma City, Steve Barnes in Little Rock, Lisa Bose McDermott in Texarkana, Arkansas, Keith Coffman in Denver, and Marice Richter in Dallas; Editing by Susan Heavey, Andrew Hay, Peter Cooney and Clarence Fernandez)
+(Writing by Jon Herskovitz; Additional reporting by Tim Ghianni in Nashville, Heide Brandes in Oklahoma City, Steve Barnes in Little Rock and Lisa Bose McDermott in Texarkana, Arkansas; Editing by Susan Heavey, Andrew Hay and Peter Cooney)